-A graduate of The Actors’ Institute, London, actor, writer & director Sally McLean began her work in film co-writing and co-producing the successful 45 minute feature A Little Rain Must Fall (invited to screen at the Cannes Film Festival) which premiered at Ealing Studios, London in July 1997 with Sally in the role of "Andy".
+A graduate of The Actors’ Institute, London, award-winning actor, writer & director Sally McLean began her work in film co-writing and co-producing the successful 45 minute feature A Little Rain Must Fall (invited to screen at the Cannes Film Festival) which premiered at Ealing Studios, London in July 1997 with Sally in the role of “Andy”.
 She made her debut film as writer/director/producer with the short film fixNATION in 2004 (screened on OutThere, Foxtel 2005, Selected: Best of Anything Goes Film Screenings 2004, Melbourne), going on to complete her second short film Brigit & Benny (a modern faerietale) (Selected: The Festival of the Spirit, US) in 2005 with her in the role of “Brigit”.
-Sally then co-wrote, co-Executive Produced and played the lead of "Madeleine La Roy" in the 25 minute short film Why Must The Show Go On?, which is now being developed into a six part web series and interactive online broadcast.
+Sally then co-wrote, co-Executive Produced and played the lead of “Madeleine La Roy” in the 25 minute short film Why Must The Show Go On?, which is now being developed into a six part web series and interactive online broadcast.

 BBC Single Drama & Film (now BBC Film) wrote of A Little Rain Must Fall:

 " ... immensely enjoyable ... wonderfully realistic ... refreshing ...
 The cast played their well defined characters superbly without exception ... (the dramatic events in the film) were handled both by the cast and writers with skill and sensitivity."

 Prior to this, she worked in production with the BBC in both their Music & Arts and Commercial Channels Depts. (now UKTV Channels), during which time she Chaired the BBC Alternative Program Development Unit and Australian Program Development Unit, submitting several successful television program proposals to the Controllers of BBC1 & 2.